nens/bro-exchange/README.md

 # bro-exchange
-bro-exchange is a package for retrieving data from or sending data to the Dutch National Key Registry of the Subsurface (Basis Registratie Ondergrond).
+This package contains tools for retrieving data from or sending data to the Dutch National Key Registry of the Subsurface (Basis Registratie Ondergrond).

 # Installation